-292. Plaintiffs incorporate by reference all the allegations set forth in the Complaint.
+248. The Commonwealth incorporates by reference all the allegations set forth in the Complaint.

-293. Each Defendant knowingly played an important and indispensable part in a scheme, civil conspiracy, concerted actions, common course of conduct, and joint enterprise for their own, and their joint, economic gain to the damage of KRS and the Commonwealth.
+249. Each Defendant knowingly played an important and indispensable part in a scheme, civil conspiracy, concerted actions, common course of conduct, and joint enterprise for their own, and their joint, economic gain to the damage of KRS and the Commonwealth.
 Defendants worked together, knowing the roles of the others and each taking the specific overt acts alleged herein within their special areas of expertise and knowledge to further the civil conspiracy.
 Each Defendant profited from participation in the scheme.
 In order for the scheme to succeed as it did, it required the continuing, conscious mutually supportive and overt acts of each Defendant.
 Had any one of them complied with their duties to KRS or the Commonwealth, the damages could have been mitigated or avoided.

-- 294. Each of the out-of-state Defendants participated in a years-long conspiracy, scheme, and common course of concerted conduct and enterprise with in-state Kentucky residents and actors, involving repeated travel into Kentucky by themselves or their agents for business purposes, thus subjecting themselves to the personal jurisdiction of Kentucky courts. - 295.
-After the huge losses of 2001-2002 and 2008-2009, the internal asset/liability study revealed a dangerous mismatch and a looming liquidity threat.
-While concealing the true state of affairs, Trustees searched for some kind of high-yield "home run" investment to rescue themselves from and to cover up their own failed stewardship. - 296.
-Rather than face the public outcry, uproar, political firestorm and inquiries that would have resulted had they told the truth in 2010-2011 as the law required them to do - rather than honestly disclosing the true facts and seriousness of KRS' financial/actuarial situation, so that proper and prudent steps could be taken then to rescue the funds, secure increased state funding at that time and assure the KRS Pension funds were prudently invested going forward - Defendants obfuscated, misled and falsely reassured KRS' Pension members and beneficiaries and Kentucky taxpayers and bet billions on speculative "absolute return" and "real return" "investment" strategies that failed.
+250. Each of Defendants participated in a years-long conspiracy, scheme, and common course of concerted conduct and enterprise with Kentucky residents and actors, involving repeated travel into Kentucky by themselves or their agents for business purposes, thus subjecting themselves to the personal jurisdiction of Kentucky courts.

+251. After the huge losses of 2001-2002 and 2008-2009, the internal asset/liability study revealed a dangerous mismatch and a looming liquidity threat.
+While concealing the true state of affairs, Trustees searched for some kind of high-yield "home run" investment to rescue themselves from and to cover up their own failed stewardship.

+252. Rather than face the public outcry, uproar, political firestorm and inquiries that would have resulted had they told the truth in 2010-2011 as the law required them to do - rather than honestly disclosing the true facts and seriousness of KRS' financial/actuarial situation, so that proper and prudent steps could be taken then to rescue the funds, secure increased state funding at that time and assure the KRS Pension funds were prudently invested going forward - Defendants obfuscated, misled and falsely reassured KRS' Pension members and beneficiaries and the Commonwealth and Kentucky taxpayers and bet billions on speculative "absolute return" and "real return" "investment" strategies that failed.

-297. The Hedge Fund Sellers sold the high-fee, high-profit Black Box vehicles to Trustees even though they and RVK knew the extremely high-risk, high-fee, speculative vehicles were unsuitable investments for KRS given its particular financial/actuarial situation.
-Then, even though the Kentucky Pension Law required Defendants to tell the truth - the complete unvarnished truth - in "easily understood" language to KRS retirees, beneficiaries and Kentucky taxpayers - the Defendants did not do so.
+253. The Hedge Fund Sellers sold the high-fee, high-profit Black Box vehicles to Trustees even though they and RVK knew the extremely high-risk, highfee, speculative vehicles were unsuitable investments for KRS given its particular financial/actuarial situation.
+Then, even though the Kentucky Pension Law required Defendants to tell the truth in "easily understood" language to KRS retirees, beneficiaries and the Commonwealth and Kentucky taxpayers - the Defendants did not do so.